Understanding how big the problem is - that's where solving it starts. These are the numbers behind our work.

 Many newcomers are unaware of the benefits they are entitled to, such as the Canada Child Benefit, GST/HST credits, settlement language training, and skills bridging programs.
 Significant amounts of available support go unclaimed each year due to awareness gaps.

-Our technology and programs are designed to close the most critical gaps in the newcomer settlement experience.
+Our technology and programs are built to close the biggest gaps newcomers face when settling in.

 Our AI Navigator provides immediate answers to settlement questions 24/7, ensuring newcomers do not have to wait weeks for basic information.
 This does not replace settlement workers.
 It means newcomers arrive at their first appointment better prepared and better informed.